Furry fandom: Furry lifestyle

-The phrases furry lifestyle and furry lifestyler first appeared in July 1996 on the newsgroup alt.fan.furry during an ongoing dispute within the online community.
-The Usenet newsgroup was created to accommodate discussion beyond furry art and literature, and to resolve disputes concerning what should or should not be associated with the fandom; its members quickly adopted the term furry lifestylers, and still consider the fandom and the lifestyle to be separate social entities.
-They have defined and adopted an alternative meaning of the word furry specific to this group: "a person with an important emotional/spiritual connection with an animal or animals, real, fictional, or symbolic."
+The phrases "furry lifestyle" and "furry lifestyler" first appeared in July 1996 on the newsgroup alt.fan.furry during an ongoing dispute within the online community.
+The Usenet newsgroup was created to accommodate discussion beyond furry art and literature, and to resolve disputes concerning what should or should not be associated with the fandom; its members quickly adopted the term "furry lifestylers", and considered the fandom and the lifestyle to be separate social entities.
+They defined and adopted an alternative meaning of the word "furry" specific to this group: "a person with an important emotional/spiritual connection with an animal or animals, real, fictional, or symbolic."
+The description of a furry lifestyle has since developed and has been contrasted with being furry as a hobby; some furries who treat their interest in the fandom as a hobby use this distinction to denote that they do not take it as seriously as do others (who may wear a tail and collar every day and at work), but hobbyists are not typically seen as "lesser furries" when compared to lifestylers.

-In their 2007 survey, Gerbasi et al. examined what it meant to be a furry, and proposed a taxonomy in which to categorize different "types" of furries.
+In their 2007 survey, Gerbasi and colleagues examined what it meant to be a furry, and proposed a taxonomy in which to categorize different "types" of furries.
 The largest group—38% of those surveyed—described their interest in furry fandom predominantly as a "route to socializing with others who share common interests such as anthropomorphic art and costumes."
 They also identified furries who saw themselves as "other than human", or who desired to become more like the furry species which they identified with.
+They suggested that this identification as "less than human" could be considered parallel to gender identity disorder (reclassified in 2013 as gender dysphoria), and described it using the term "species identity disorder".
+Several issues with this particular comparison made in the study were raised in 2011, mainly focusing on the controversial nature of gender identity disorder as a diagnosis and the means by which Gerbasi and colleagues drew conclusions about these subjects.
+The term "species identity disorder" has since been abandoned, and the broader idea of nonhuman identity is now more often discussed in relation to therians and otherkin.